oleggrishechkin/react-tagged-state/website/docs/basic/create-a-signal.md

 # Create a signal

 The base part of React Tagged State is a signal.
 It's a simple value container.
-Keep signals as small as possible.

-## Create your first signal

-For create a signal you should call createSignal with initial value:
+First we need to create a signal:

 ```typescript
 import { createSignal } from 'react-tagged-state';